PLEASE NOTE THAT APPLICATIONS FOR 2022 will open on 23 February 2021 and close on FRIDAY 26 March 2021.

 Places will be confirmed by early November.
 Please do not contact us before mid November to enquire about the status of the application.
 The application process is unlike that of other schools as ours involves communication with bursary sponsors etc before we can conclude.

 Please note places are limited.

-QUALIFYING CRITERIA FOR THOSE studying Grade 9 in 2019:
+QUALIFYING CRITERIA FOR THOSE studying Grade 9:

 · The prospective applicant must be of the appropriate age for Grade 10, i.e. between 14 and 16 years on 1 January of the year that he/she will enter Grade 10.